madalinpopa/ubuntu-server-automation/README.md

 ```
 If you see the output `Hello, World!`, your Ansible setup is working correctly.

+### Ansible Inventory

+Ansible uses the inventory file to define the target hosts for the playbooks.
+The inventory file can be in various formats, including INI, YAML, and JSON.
+In this workshop, we will use the YAML format for the inventory file.

+Ansible is looking for the inventory file in the following order:

+1. The file specified using the `-i` option in the `ansible-playbook` command.
+2. The default inventory file located at `/etc/ansible/hosts`.
+3. The default inventory file located in the project directory named `inventory`.

 Now, let's test the connection with our VPS.
 The first step is to create an inventory file to define the VPS host.
 Create a new file named `inventory.yml` in your project directory with the following content:

 ```yaml